- As many as 75% of Americans are lacking in vitamin D.

 - In addition to logging time outside (with sun protection, of course), we recommend trying to get as much vitamin D as possible from your diet, and supplementing the rest.

 When we hear someone say they’re “getting their vitamin D,” it’s probably safe to assume that they’re headed outside to catch some much-needed rays.
-That’s because sunshine is so well-known as the ultimate source of this essential nutrient, the two have become practically interchangeable in daily conversation.
+That’s because sun exposure is so well-known as the best source of this essential nutrient, the two have become practically interchangeable in daily conversation.

-But while it’s true that the sun is an amazing resource in vitamin D production (if we want to get really technical, our skin absorbs photons from the sun to synthesize D), it’s not a fail-safe option, either—factors like urban dwelling, office jobs, the changing seasons, and even SPF can all get in the way of reaching your optimal levels of Vitamin D. In fact, some researchers estimate that as many as 75% of Americans are not getting the recommended amount.
-That’s not great for the processes this nutrient helps carry out in the body, like supporting calcium absorption, bone health, and immune function.*
+But while it’s true that the sun is an amazing resource in vitamin D production (if we want to get really technical, our skin absorbs photons from the sun to synthesize D), it’s not a fail-safe option, either—factors like urban dwelling, office jobs, the changing seasons, and even sunscreen can all get in the way of reaching your optimal vitamin D levels.
+In fact, some researchers estimate that as many as 75% of Americans are not getting the recommended amount of vitamin D. That’s not great for the processes this nutrient helps carry out in the body, like supporting calcium absorption, bone health, and immune function.*

-That’s why it’s a good idea to become better-versed on all the other ways you can get enough: like via certain foods, in addition to a multivitamin to help fill the gaps.
-“Ultimately, supplementation is a smart option given that most people don’t get enough adequate sunlight,” says nutritionist Michelle Davenport, PhD, RD, who is a member of Ritual’s scientific advisory board.
+That’s why it’s a good idea to become better-versed on all the other ways you can get enough vitamin D: like via certain foods, in addition to a multivitamin to help fill the gaps.
+“Ultimately, supplementation is a smart source of vitamin D given that most people don’t get enough adequate sunlight,” says nutritionist Michelle Davenport, PhD, RD, who is a member of Ritual’s scientific advisory board.

-There are different variations of vitamin D, but you’ll want to aim for D3, since it’s the most bioactive form, says Davenport.
+There are different variations but in a vitamin D supplement, you’ll want to aim for vitamin D3, since it’s the most bioactive form, says Davenport.
 (To put it simply, that means that it’s much easier for our bodies to absorb and utilize that form.)
-Keep an eye out for it on your vitamin label, since some will offer D2, which isn’t as ideal.
+Keep an eye out for it on your vitamin label, since some will offer D2, which isn’t as ideal when it comes to vitamin D intake.

 The D3 diet